sklivvz/cthulhu/README.md

 ### Roadmap

+* create an actual JavaScript API and not simply global methods
+* blocking calls/background processing
 * functions with variable argument number
 * return type to redis should be specific and not string
 * support for generic LUA style calls
-* create an actual JavaScript API and not simply global methods

  ## Version